uw-ictd/colte/README.md

 # CoLTE
 CoLTE is the Community LTE Project.
-It consists of several main elements working together: 1) An onboard, all-in-one EPC powered by OpenAirInterface (OAI).
-This is mainly done.
+It consists of several main elements working together:
+1) An onboard, all-in-one EPC powered by OpenAirInterface (OAI).
-2) Network monitor/management/billing software that supports prepaid cash transactions via ntopng for mangement.
-This is still under construction.
-3) Emergency response webservices per the Mozilla Challenge.
-More discussion on this later.
-4)
+2) Network monitoring software (powered by ntopng) that keeps track of how many bytes each user uses and takes actions at certain thresholds.
+3) Billing software that lets users top up and sell/resell data and credit.
+4) A Web GUI that lets administrators configure the network and shows users the status of their account.
+5) Local Web and DNS caching via BIND and Nginx.

 # Installation